-Since the phase transition is believed to be a strongly coupled problem, the gauge/gravity duality(holographic QCD) has become one of the powerful tools.
-Lots of phase structures and strongly coupled problems have been discussed in holographic methods in recent decades\cite{Herzog:2006ra,Colangelo:2010pe,Kim:2009wt,Evans:2011eu,DeWolfe:2010he,Li:2011hp,Evans:2012cx,Cai:2012xh,Cai:2012eh,Alho:2012mh,Yang:2015aia,Critelli:2016cvq,Li:2017tdz,Chelabi:2015gpc,Li:2016gfn,Li:2016smq,Li:2017ple,Knaute:2017opk,Gursoy:2017wzz,Gursoy:2018ydr,Chen:2018vty,Chen:2019rez,Chen:2017lsf,Cao:2020ske,Rodrigues:2020ndy,Arefeva:2020vae,Chen:2020ath,Zhu:2019ujc,Zhu:2019igg,Zhu:2021ucv,Giataganas:2017koz,Nakas:2020hyo,Abt:2019tas}.
-Dilaton field is essential to mimic the QCD properties in holographic models\cite{Csaki:2006ji,Gubser:2008ny}.
-In holography, the gluon condensate is dual to the dilaton field on the gravity side.
-The gluon condensate was proposed in \cite{Shifman:1978bx} as a measure for non-perturbative physics in QCD at zero temperature and widely studied at finite temperatur\cite{Lee:1989qj,DElia:2002hkf,Miller:2006hr,Brown:2006vn}.
-Moreover, lattice results show that the gluon condensate is non-zero at high temperature and its value drastically changes near $T_c$ (the critical temperature of the deconfinement transition) regardless of the number of quark flavors. gluon condensate and its dual geometry have been proposed in some early papers\cite{Nojiri:1998yx,Gubser:1999pk,Kehagias:1999tr}.
-In recent years, Refs.\cite{Ko:2009jc,Kim:2008ax,Zhao:2019tjq,Zhang:2020upv,Zhang:2020noe,Zhang:2019gki,Kim:2007qk,Afonin:2020crk} have investigated the effect of gluon condensate on meson spectra, heavy quark potential, imaginary potential, entropic destruction, Schwinger effect, energy loss, etc.
+Given that the phase transition is considered a strongly coupled problem, the gauge/gravity duality has become a powerful tool.
+In recent decades, many phase structures and strongly coupled problems have been explored using holographic methods \cite{Herzog:2006ra,Colangelo:2010pe,Kim:2009wt,Evans:2011eu,DeWolfe:2010he,Li:2011hp,Evans:2012cx,Cai:2012xh,Cai:2012eh,Alho:2012mh,Yang:2015aia,Critelli:2016cvq,Li:2017tdz,Chelabi:2015gpc,Li:2016gfn,Li:2016smq,Li:2017ple,Knaute:2017opk,Gursoy:2017wzz,Gursoy:2018ydr,Chen:2018vty,Chen:2019rez,Chen:2017lsf,Cao:2020ske,Rodrigues:2020ndy,Arefeva:2020vae,Chen:2020ath,Zhu:2019ujc,Zhu:2019igg,Zhu:2021ucv,Giataganas:2017koz,Nakas:2020hyo,Abt:2019tas}.
+In holographic models, the dilaton field is essential for mimicking QCD properties \cite{Csaki:2006ji,Gubser:2008ny}.
+In this context, the gluon condensate is dual to the dilaton field on the gravity side.
+The concept of gluon condensate was introduced in \cite{Shifman:1978bx} as a measure of non-perturbative physics in QCD at zero temperature and has been widely studied at finite temperatures \cite{Lee:1989qj,DElia:2002hkf,Miller:2006hr,Brown:2006vn}.
+Moreover, lattice results show that the gluon condensate remains non-zero at high temperatures and undergoes significant changes near $T_c$ (the critical temperature of the deconfinement transition), regardless of the number of quark flavors.
+The dual geometry of gluon condensate has been proposed in early works \cite{Nojiri:1998yx,Gubser:1999pk,Kehagias:1999tr}.
+In recent years, the effects of gluon condensate on meson spectra, heavy-quark potential, imaginary potential, entropic destruction, Schwinger effect, and energy loss have been investigated in Refs. \cite{Ko:2009jc,Kim:2008ax,Zhao:2019tjq,Zhang:2020upv,Zhang:2020noe,Zhang:2019gki,Kim:2007qk,Afonin:2020crk}.